per1234/formatting-checks/README.md

 - Tabs
 - Trailing whitespace
 - Non-Unix line endings
-- Blank lines at end of file
+- Extra blank lines at end of file
 - Files that don't end in a newline